 They offer the longest-lasting protection and are less likely to crack or peel with age than latex paints.

 Oil-based paints also resist mildew and mold better than acrylic paints.

 However, working with oil-based paints is difficult and takes more experience.

 You’ll also need proper protective gear, such as a respirator and rubber gloves.

 Cleaning oil-based paint will require working with acetone.

 If oil-based paint is not an option, choose exterior acrylic paint because it resists mildew and moisture better than latex paint.

-I always recommend applying a primer on bare wood before applying an exterior paint finish.
+I recommend applying a primer on bare wood before applying an exterior paint finish.